DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "may use this to support the candidate at interview (and training if accepted onto course)" }],
     what: ["Appears in provider-facing interface and retrievable via API"],
-    accuracy: ["Assessed at or before interview"],
-    notes: [
+    accuracy: ["Provides will probably speak to candidate to discuss their individual needs prior to interview"],
-      "Does a provider or someone else look at this and make any reasonable adjustments?
+    notes: ["Does a provider or someone else look at this and make any reasonable adjustments?
 Is there a process to work out what adjustments can be made or not?
-Research currently being undertaken."
+Research currently being undertaken."],
-    ],
     history: ["/apply-for-teacher-training/training-with-a-disability"]
   }
 }) }}